AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/reorder-add-choice-in-a-flow-step.md

 Since only the first matching choice applies to a person, order matters.
 If you want to change the order of the conditions set in a flow step, here's how.

-1. Find the flow step you want to change the order of a choice for.&nbsp;
+1. Find the flow step you want to change the order of a choice for.

    ![](assets/one.png)